 - Library & Information Science

-Archives and records, digital curation, digital humanities, and diversity, inclusivity, and social justice.
+Archives and records, digital curation, digital humanities, and diversity, equity, inclusivity (DEI), and social justice.

 - PhD, Library and Information Science (dissertation title: “Forging Our Cultural Commonwealth: the Importance of Digital Curation in the Digital Humanities”), University of North Carolina (UNC) at Chapel Hill